mrakgr/The-Spiral-Language/readme.md

 * It is possible for file edits to get out of order and cause editor confusion.
 I managed to trigger that once while restarting the server after a crash.
 The old edits ended up being queued and when the server came back they were sent out of order.

 * The mapping from the files on the hard drive, to the editor, to the language server is not perfect.
 For example opening a file first, and then having a new project file usurp ownership from another project file will not be reacted to by the language server unless it is done from the editor.

+* There is a name collision between Spiral and a [DSL](https://www.spiral.net/) by the same name.
+This is purely coincidental and there is no association between the two.